-Answers from Joseph Y. Matsumoto, M.D.
+Answer From Joseph Y. Matsumoto, M.D.

 Parkinsonism is any condition that causes a combination of the movement abnormalities seen in Parkinson's disease — such as tremor, slow movement, impaired speech or muscle stiffness — especially resulting from the loss of dopamine-containing nerve cells (neurons).

 Not everyone who has parkinsonism has Parkinson's disease.
-There are many other causes of parkinsonism (secondary parkinsonism) including:
+There are many other causes of parkinsonism (secondary parkinsonism), including: